 GET A SQUAD TOGETHER

 If you’re new to lap-swimming, Thorpie suggests enlisting some mates or even a pro to keep you focused and motivated.
-Whether you hit the pool with some pals, join a swim team or get a coach, it really helps to have someone else in your corner.
+Whether you hit the water with some pals, join a swim team or get a coach, it really helps to have someone else in your corner.
 It also means you’ll have someone by your side when you reach the finish line, which will make the win even sweeter.

 EASE INTO IT